Fulva1230/resume22/content/en/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

+Yun Shuo, Shi is a student of mechanical engineering at [APRILab](https://aprilabntu.wixsite.com/website).
+He has expertise in robotics, programming, kinematics, dynamics, automatic control as applied knowledges.
+For more theoretical materials, he has some abilities on calculus, geometry, probability, and statistics.
+He likes to study on a veriaty of subjects relating to mathematics because he believes that every engineering problem can be solved effectively with math.

 Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.